 While application development is an ongoing process and you will likely need to keep a team engaged for at least a while after your app is complete, you want to work with a developer or development company that is interested in helping your company develop the business skills necessary to build your mobile program yourself.
 Ideally, you should feel empowered by your developer, not like you need to continue the contract in perpetuity.
 And of course, there should always be an “out,” in case the relationship isn’t productive.
 In the end, you are in control of your project, and the developer should respect and support that.

 Hiring an app developer can make the difference between a so-so application and one that wows and accelerates business objectives.
 It will take time, but when you find the right partner, that time will be well spent — and your business will reap the rewards.
-If you’re ready to get started on your company’s app, connect with us online and we’ll get started on your vision.
+If you’re ready to get started on your company’s app, reach out — and we’ll get started on your vision.